Discretionary (Family) Trust

 What documents are included in the Cleardocs package?

 The Discretionary (Family) Trust package includes:

 - Consent to act as Trustee (and related minutes if the trustee is a company);

-- Certificate of ABN registration (optional extra) received direct from the Australian Business Register; and
+- Written confirmation of ABN registration (optional extra) received direct from the Australian Business Register; and

 - an Establishment Kit explaining what to do next.